joedougherty/buildaspider/docs/BFS.rst

 -----

-Let's look at how the BFS algorithm is implemented in our ``Spider`` object.
+Let's look at how the BFS algorithm is implemented in our ``Spider`` class.

 **A**: We enqueue the **seed_urls** specified in the config file.
 This occurs in the ``.weave()`` method.